minio/docs/source/reference/minio-mc/mc-share-download.rst

       - Replace :mc-cmd:`PATH <mc share download ALIAS>` with the path to the bucket or bucket prefix on the MinIO deployment.

-      - Replace :mc-cmd:`DURATION <mc share download expire>` with the duration after which the URL expires.
+      - Replace :mc-cmd:`DURATION <mc share download --expire>` with the duration after which the URL expires.
 For example, to set a 30 day expiry, specify ``30d``.